HayaAlmutairi/A-B-testing/README.md

-# Analyze AB Test Results
+# Analyze A/B Test Results
 Within the framework this project, we tried to understand whether the company should implement a new page or keep the old page with following:

 - Probability based approach.